xiix0/scam/README.md

-You will gain money by a fattening action.
+You will be recognized and honored as a community leader.